Friday, 12 December 2025

 It was such a relief to locate the beeping sound.
 Doubly a relief that the dishes were washed.
 Now we could find a clean cup to have a cup of tea.

-I have had many painful conditions attack my body at once- fibromyalgia, PMR, TMJ and knees that keep wobbling out of place and my lymphedema is so active that I can't wear my usual slippers.
+I have had many painful conditions attack my body at once- fibromyalgia, PMR, TMJ and knees that keep wobbling out of place and my lymphoedema is so active that I can't wear my usual slippers.
 My feet and legs are too swollen.

 Along with these painful conditions has come the need to sleep around the clock.
 So I have been remiss in keeping the dishes washed and ready and although I have been washing our clothes, we have been living out of the laundry basket.